 While it may seem counterintuitive, lack of exercise or activity can make you more tired and lead to anergia.
-Trouble sleeping, even without chronic sleep disorder, can also result in the symptom.
+Trouble sleeping, even without chronic sleep disorder, can also result as a symptom.

 The chronic lethargy of anergia can be intensely debilitating for those who suffer from it.
-When faced with an inability to summon the energy to perform daily tasks, many fall further into the potentially preexisting depression.
+When faced with an inability to summon the energy to perform daily tasks, many fall further into the potentially pre-existing depression.
 Friends and family often look down upon them for being "lazy," leading to further anxiety and depression.
-Due to intense fatigue, it can often be difficult for those with anergia to perform well within their occupations, sometimes being fired and struggling with monetary issues as a result.
-It also takes tolls on sufferer's physical health, as they cannot force themselves to exercise or be active.
+Due to intense fatigue, it can often be difficult for those with anergia to perform well within their occupations, sometimes being fired and struggling with monetary issues can result.
+It also takes a toll on the sufferer's physical health as they cannot force themselves to exercise or be active.

 Because of inactivity, many will suffer from dietary issues.
 If food is present in their home, many will eat copious amounts, sometimes resulting in obesity or diabetes.
 If food is not present, anergia will often bar people from going to the grocery store or out to eat so that meals will be skipped, leading to unhealthy weight loss and occasionally anemia.
 This worsens the anergia because without proper nutrients within the body, energy simply cannot be created.